 The Valdosta State University College of Education, through its Department of Communication Sciences and Disorders, is pleased to offer the Master's of Education Degree in Communication Sciences and Disorders.
 This program builds upon knowledge acquired during undergraduate study.
 Students further refine skills necessary for developing effective interventions to meet unique client requirements in the graduate program.

-The master's degree in Communication Sciences and Disorders education program in speech-language pathology at Valdosta State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700, and is an approved program of the Professional Standards Commission of the state of Georgia.
+The Master's of Education in Communication Disorders education program in speech-language pathology at Valdosta State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700, and is an approved program of the Professional Standards Commission of the state of Georgia.
 Students earning the master's degree are eligible for a service certificate (S-5) and the Certificate of Clinical Competence (CCC) awarded by the American Speech-Language-Hearing Association (ASHA).
 These certifications allow graduates from the program to work in the public schools of Georgia, as well as hospitals, clinics, rehabilitation agencies and private practices.

 The goals of the graduate program are: